aldum/learnyouanelm.github.io/pages/07-modules.md

 by having it split into several parts, each of which has some sort of purpose.

-The Elm standard library is split into modules, each of them contains functions and types that are somehow related and serve some common purpose.
+The Elm core library is split into modules, each of them contains functions and types that are somehow related and serve some common purpose.
 There's a module for manipulating lists, a module for concurrent programming, a module for dealing with dates, etc.